Protect Your Teeth Better by Preventing Periodontal Disease

 Periodontal disease causes the gum tissue to pull away from the tooth; thus destroying the bone and tissue supporting the tooth leading to the tooth falling out.
-Not only a leading cause of tooth loss in adults, periodontal disease may be a link to high stress, cancer and cardiovascular diseases.
+Not only a leading cause of tooth loss in adults, periodontal disease may be a link between high stress, cancer, and cardiovascular diseases.
 Dr. Malek recommends that regular dental checkups with your dentist or periodontist and good oral hygiene can greatly prevent the onset of periodontal disease.

 During the dental checkup, your medical history is evaluated, and the depth of the gum pockets is measured with a probe.
 This determines if you have developed any pockets and their depth.
 The deeper the pocket, the more severe the disease is.

 Common signs of periodontal disease include swollen gums, painful chewing, loose and sensitive teeth, bleeding gums and changes in the way the teeth fit together.
 Early detection of these symptoms involves using non-surgical treatment methods of periodontal disease.
 Dr. Malek employs a special cleaning procedure known as scaling and root planning.
 This is removing plaque from the root of the tooth and smoothing the root’s surface to enable the gum tissue to heal.
 To control infection and aid in healing, a substance may be directly placed in the periodontal pocket.